How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 The first part of a standard Japanese resume covers the applicant’s basic information, including the full name (first, middle, and last), birthday, phone number, address, and photo.

 Non-Japanese names should be written in capital letters starting with your last name, then first and middle names.
 The address should also be written in Japanese for easy reading.
-Be sure to include furigana for both your name and address as well.
+Be sure to include furigana in both your name and address.

 We know that it’s uncommon to include a photo with Western resumes.
-However, in Japan, having a photo on the resume is a common practice.
-Some people may argue against putting the self-picture on the resume, but then they should complain to LinkedIn also :).
+However, having a photo on the resume is a common practice in Japan.
+Some people may argue against putting a self-picture on their resume, but they should also complain to LinkedIn.

 The photograph should be on a neutral background, showing your face clearly with non-distracting hair and make-up.
 You’re expected to look professional, so wear a nice shirt and a jacket.
-Residents in Japan often use the photo machines explicitly used for taking these types of photos.
+Residents in Japan often use photo machines that are explicitly used to take these types of photos.
 They’re usually found in shopping malls and train stations.

 Education and Work History